CumulusNetworks/docs/content/cumulus-linux-42/Network-Virtualization/Ethernet-Virtual-Private-Network-EVPN/EVPN-Multihoming.md

 ## Configure EVPN-MH

-To configure EVPN-MH, first you need to enable the `evpn.multihoming.enable` variable in `switchd`.
+To configure EVPN-MH, first you need to enable the `evpn.multihoming.enable` variable in `switchd.conf`.
 Then you need to specify the following required settings:

 - The Ethernet segment ID (`es-id`)
 - The Ethernet segment system MAC address (`es-sys-mac`)